FHIR Client for Retrieving and Posting FHIR Resources#

 Now, run the application which is installed in the install

-folder, with server URLs and credential of your own
+folder, with server URLs and credentials of your own:

-Once the FHIR application has been started with one of the ways, a test application can be used to request and receive FHIR resources, namely applications/ehr_query_llm/fhir/test_fhir_client.py
+Once the FHIR application has been started with one of the above methods, a test application can be used to request and receive FHIR resources, namely applications/ehr_query_llm/fhir/test_fhir_client.py

 .

-The test application contains hard coded patient name, patient FHIR resource ID, etc., corresponding to a specific test dataset, though can be easily modified for another dataset.
+The test application contains hard-coded patient name, patient FHIR resource ID, etc., corresponding to a specific test dataset, though it can be easily modified for another dataset.

-It is strongly recommended to run this test application in a Python virtual environment, which can be the same as in running the FHIR application.
-The following describes running it in its own environment.
+It is strongly recommended to run this test application in a Python virtual environment, which can be the same as that used for running the FHIR application.
+The following describes running it in its own environment:

 source .testenv/bin/activate